 Through its outreach activities, the School of Classics has developed a close relationship with primary and secondary schools in Fife and beyond.
 We offer talks, organise events, and involve pupils and teachers in our research and teaching projects.
-We also provide resources, and promote the engagement of local schools with Classics through our involvement in Classics for All initiatives, our partnership with Access to Classics Education, and our new creative writing competition.
+We also provide resources, and promote the engagement of local schools with Classics through our involvement in Classics for All initiatives, our partnership with Advocating Classics Education, and our new creative writing competition.

 Talks to schools